HookPub/HookOSC/README.md

 # HookOSC License

-Keeps the code open-source for learning and reference purposes, but maintains copyright to respective owners. !DO NOT USE YET, IN PROGRESS!
+Keeps the code open-source for learning and reference purposes, but maintains copyright to respective owners.